nh-777/chaostoolkit-tutorials/02-chaos-engineering-experiments-with-chaostoolkit/service-down-not-visible-to-users/explore-weaknesses.md

 The experiment's method simply kills the `provider` service so that it is unreachable.
 Under these conditions you _hope_ the consumer will be able to continue functioning, if perhaps in a limited manner.
 To _prove_ this, you can run the experiment.

 Before you run the experiment though you need to make sure the `consumer-service-must-still-respond` probe in the `steady-state-hypothesis` block is pointing at the correct URL for your `consumer` service.
-You saw how to get this URL before using `get-consumer-service-address.sh` command:
+You saw how to get the correct URL endpoint for the `consumer` service in your system in the previous step by using `get-consumer-service-address.sh`:

 `/root/get-consumer-service-address.sh`{{execute}}

 Take the URL endpoint reported by this command and edit the `experiment.json` in the current directory so that the `consumer-service-must-still-respond` probe points to the correct URL for your `consumer` service.
-Use `vi` or an other editor from the terminal to complete this operation.
+Use `vi` or an other editor from the terminal to complete this operation, for example by using the following command:

+`vi experiment.json`{{execute}}

-Now that you've pointed the experiment against your service, you can activate the Python virtual environment so the `chaos` command is available:
+Now that you've pointed the experiment at your `consumer` service's endpoint, you can activate the Python virtual environment so that the `chaos` command is available to run your experiment:

 `source ~/.venvs/chaostk/bin/activate`{{execute}}

-Then finally you can run your experiment:
+Finally you can run your chaos experiment:

 `chaos run experiment.json`{{execute}}